A3therium/A3therium.github.io/README.md

-# The-Boys-2.0-Website
+# The Hub
-A website for my discord and such
+A website for my bits